jd28/rollnw/issues/rollnw-client-object-workbench-and-property-surfaces.md

 contains 91 rows: 39 simple, 2 layered, 49 composite, and 1 armor row.
 An item
 has at most 19 model parts and 6 color channels.
 The current rules configuration contains 84 item-property definitions, and the largest observed item has 40 assigned properties.
-Invalid handles, duplicate parts or color channels, out-of-range part/model/color values, malformed typed rows, and batches beyond the native protocol bounds reject the complete snapshot; they are never partially displayed or clamped.

-The item appearance and item-property surfaces retain no C++ presentation snapshot.
-Smalls reads the live Item and emits escaped RML for the bounded appearance structure plus flat managed-list row batches for variable option/property selectors.
-The RML document owns only static workbench structure and styling.
-Generic C++ maps Smalls palette identifiers to installed texture resources, emits only the viewport-sized managed-list window, routes events through the shared transaction bus, and stores exact flat before/after values for undo.
-It does not retain item row mirrors or VM pointers.
+Invalid handles or malformed typed VM rows reject the complete snapshot copy.
+The native RmlUi projection omits duplicate part IDs or color-channel keys and color rows outside the drawable palette domain; an invalid active color row produces a local diagnostic.

+The Item appearance surface copies the complete SmallS policy snapshot into a native RmlUi data model.
+That model owns bounded part/color presentation rows, selector state, focus, and the fixed 176-cell palette index for the active Item.
+Static structure and appearance event wiring live in RML.
+The variable model/property option batches remain viewport-sized managed-list windows.
+Native commands route edits through the shared transaction bus and store exact flat before/after values for undo.
+No VM pointer or RmlUi element pointer is retained across the snapshot copy.

 The General surface follows the same boundary. `core.object` exposes only the live ObjectBase `resref`, resolved name, tag, and comment. `nwn1.item` combines